arnoldfychen/efficientdet/README.md

    2) Make changes in src/dataset.py according to your dataset format, if needed.
    3) Set argument values and tune the super parameters in train.py as you want, especially, adjusting batch_size is necessary if your GPU memory size is not big enough.
    4) Set GPU ids for CUDA_VISIBLE_DEVICES in train.py or just comment that statement and set it on command line accoding to how many GPUs you use.
-   5) Download the corresponding pretrained model file from https://github.com/lukemelas/EfficientNet-PyTorch/releases as per the backbone that you will use for trainning.
+   5) Download the corresponding pretrained model file from https://github.com/lukemelas/EfficientNet-PyTorch/releases as per the backbone that you will use for training.
    6) Install the required packages in requirement.txt: pip install -r requirements.txt
    7) Execute command such as 'python train.py' to start your training.